danetrata/persispy/README.rst

 ------------
 Run 'sudo pip install -e persispy/' to make persispy available system wide.
 This is especially important for development work when testing in iPython.
+Alternate: Run "sudo python setup.py develop" to tell python this module has code that will change frequently.